chop-dbhi/django-pdfappend/README.md

 * ELASTICSEARCH_PORT: Override default Elasticsearch port of 9200
 * ELASTICSEARCH_INDEX: Set the index to log to on Elasticsearch.
 Defaults to "pdfappend"
 * FORCE_SCRIPT_NAME: The endpoint on the server to mount the service
+* APP_ENV: Environment this app is running in.
+Defaults to "unspecified"